burlferns/workout_builder_be/README.md

 create a .env file that includes the following:

     *  DB_JWTSECRET - secret key for access token
-    *  DATABASE_URL - URL for Heroku postgres deployment
+    *  DATABASE_URL - URL for PostgreSQL database in Heroku deployment